KXNO-FM: Capital and Alt

 On June 12, 2006, the station re-launched as adult album alternative (AAA) Capital 106.3, and adopted the calls KPTL.
 The flip marked the first AAA station in Des Moines since the demise of KFMG in 1996 (KFMG was resurrected on a low-power FM station at 98.9 FM that signed on February 26, 2007; it also has an AAA format).

 By 2011, KPTL shifted its direction from AAA to modern adult contemporary, in an effort to compete with hot AC rival KSTZ.
 This move resulted in KPTL being moved from Mediabase's AAA panel to the Adult Top 40 panel.
 By 2012, KPTL shifted towards a mainstream Hot AC direction, competing against KSTZ.

 Former logo as Alt 106.3, used until 2017; the subsequent logo was similar, but included the dot in 106.3, and featured the station's slogan, "Des Moines' Rock Alternative", in a subcircle underneath.

 On November 1, 2013, the station did an early conversion to a Christmas music format for the remainder of the year as Capital Christmas 106.3.
 Following the holiday, it swapped formats with co-owned alternative rock station KCCQ and became Alt 106.3.
 On April 4, 2014, KPTL changed its call letters to KDXA.

 KXNO-FM

 On January 16, 2020, it was announced that sports talk sister station KXNO would add an FM simulcast on KDXA.
 The station had dismissed its morning and afternoon hosts, as well as several other staff members, as part of national layoffs by iHeartMedia resulting from corporate restructuring.
 After criticism of the move by listeners, the company reversed course.
 KDXA began simulcasting KXNO on January 21.
 The call sign was changed to KXNO-FM on April 1, 2020.

+In June 2026, the station again lost its local programs, as all hosts were laid off as part of nationwide downsizing by iHeartMedia.